 After entering insert mode, you can enter text and Vi will work just like any other editor.
-Now if you want to save your work, you should next get back to command mode and use the appropriate commands.
+Now if you want to save your work, you should get back to command mode and use the appropriate commands.
 The magic key to return to command mode from insert mode is Escape.

 Tip When starting Vi, always give as an argument the name of the file you want to create with it, or the name of an existing file you would like to modify.
-If you don't do that, Vi will display a help text and you will have the problem of finding out how to get out of this help text.
-Of course, you can always just read the entire help desk to find out how that works.
+If you don't do that, Vi will display help text, and you will have the problem of finding out how to get out of this help text.
+Of course, you can always just read the entire help text to find out how that works (or just type :q to stop viewing help).